-Health and Safety Programme
+Safety, Health and Environmental Programme

-THSP shall undertake an annual review of the organisation's health and safety programme to ensure that the organisation is complying with the policy statements.
+THSP shall undertake an annual review of the organisation's safety, health and environmental programme to ensure that the organisation is complying with the policy statements.
 This review shall check that:

 - 1. All the responsibilities allocated in the policy are understood and are being performed. - 2.
 The arrangements set up in the policy are being complied with and remain effective. - 3.
 Records, as required in the manual, are being adequately compiled and retained. - 4.
 All the necessary reports are being prepared and forwarded to the relevant persons within the organisation and the relevant enforcing authorities. - 5.
 Any additional training needs are identified at all levels as appropriate. - 6.
 Accident and incident records are being monitored in order to identify trends.